UK Snooker Championship schedule and times today

 O'Sullivan wins record-equalling 7 World Snooker Title in 2022

-The UK Snooker Championship continues with another intriguing day of action in store at the Barbican in York, including Judd Trump and Mark Selby’s second-round clashes.
+The UK Snooker Championship continues with another intriguing day of action in store at the Barbican in York, including Ronnie O’Sullivan, John Higgins and world champion Luca Brecel’s second-round clashes.

-Trump reached the second round on Monday with a convincing 6-1 win over Pang Junxu, despite suffering the apparent effects of flu and entering the tournament as the fifth player in history to win three back-to-back ranking tournaments last month.
+Judd Trump stormed into the quarter-finals of the UK Championship with a 6-0 win over Jamie Jones.
+The 34-year-old had been suffering the apparent effects of flu as he arrived at the tournament, but followed up his opening 6-1 victory win over Pang Junxu with another convincing display, including a break of 100 to start the match, for a 950th career century.

-Trump is aiming to win the one title that has eluded him since a solitary success in 2011.
-"I didn't feel great, but I'm always going to turn up and give it my best," said Trump, who fears he caught the bug after attending rival O'Sullivan's documentary premiere in London last week.
-“It's a big tournament and you obviously want to do well in it.
-Maybe I had slightly lower expectations, and maybe that helped a bit.
-It was a decent first-round performance and hopefully I can go away and get a bit better."
+On the other table during Wednesday's afternoon session at the Barbican, Ding Junhui saw off Tom Ford 6-3 to reach the last eight thanks to breaks of 126 and 110, although Ford did hit back with runs of 118 and 98 to level the match.
+But Ding took the eighth frame and then closed out victory with a break of 106, which should secure his place in next year's Masters.

 From 1pm